-Earth Dav celebrations Because observances and broaden the base of support for the environmental prorekindle public commitment, and enroll participagrams, tion from every social and business sector, they can be used to implement wide-scale programs that bring people together to act for the common good.
+Because Earth Dav observances and celebrations broaden the base of support for the environmental prorekindle public commitment, and enroll participagrams. tion from every social and business sector, they can be used to implement wide-scale programs that bring people together to act for the common good.